 If you use a water-based hydrating product like a toner or serum, having a humidifier around will make it work more effectively.
 Humectants (ingredients that bind water to the skin) are looking to attract water, and if they can’t find it in the air, they’ll start pulling it out of the deeper layers of your skin until it evaporates.
 Ironically, this can leave you more dehydrated than when you started.
 Common humectants include hyaluronic acid, sodium hyaluronate, and glycerin.

 If you’re in a dry climate and are using humectant ingredients that provide water-based hydration, it’s important to use an occlusive product on top as your last step.
 An occlusive is something that creates a seal on the skin, like a moisturizer or oil.
 This seal keeps moisture in and prevents it from evaporating into the air.
 Of course, you always want to use the right occlusive product for your skin type.
-If you’re looking for a facial oil to use over moisturizer and really lock in hydration, Pro Remedy Oil is a great one.

 3. Prevents Chapped Lips